Deinacrida connectens: Taxonomy

-Deinacrida connectens was originally described in 1939 by Swedish entomologist Kjell Ernst Viktor Ander as Deinacridopsis connectens, which was the only species of Deinacridopsis.
-However, Deinacridopsis was later recognized as a synonym of Deinacrida by New Zealand entomologist Graeme William Ramsay in 1961 and the species was moved to the Deinacrida genus.
+Deinacrida connectens, commonly referred to as the alpine scree wētā, was first described scientific literature in 1939 by Swedish entomologist Kjell Ernst Viktor Ander as Deinacridopsis connectens, which was the only species of Deinacridopsis.
+However, Deinacridopsis was later recognized to be the same as the genus Deinacrida by New Zealand entomologist Graeme William Ramsay in 1961 and the species was transferred to the genus Deinacrida.
 In the same paper, Ramsay also recognized Deinacrida sonitospina as a synonym of D. connectens, which was previously described by New Zealand entomologist John Salmon in 1950 from specimens found at Mount Peel and Mount Arthur.
+The type specimens (the specimens the species description is based on) are stored in the Museum für Naturkunde Berlin.